 Students are reminded to bring No. 2 pencils and pens with black or dark blue ink.

 Students taking AP Biology, Calculus AB, and Physics 1: Algebra-Based Exams should bring a calculator approved for use on designated parts of the exams.

-What not to bring to the exam room:
+What NOT to bring to the exam room:

-All electronic equipment, including cell phones, tablets, laptops, iPODs, cameras, gaming devices, and any other device that connects to the internet or communicates with other devices is not permitted in the testing room.
+All electronic equipment, including cell phones, smartwatches, tablets, laptops, iPODs, cameras, gaming devices, and any other device that connects to the internet or communicates with other devices is not permitted in the testing room.
 Devices that are brought to the testing room must be submitted to the examiner/proctor for the duration of the exam and will be returned at the end of the exam.
-If a student is observed with any of these devices during testing or during breaks, the students may be dismissed from the exam room, the device will be confiscated, an Irregularity Report will be completed, and the scores may be cancelled.
+If a student is observed with any of these devices during testing or during breaks, the students will be dismissed from the exam room, the device will be confiscated, an Irregularity Report will be completed, and the scores will be cancelled.

 Students may not access their personal belonging, backpacks, or lockers during the exam administration or during breaks.